maggiekami/capstone-client/README.md

-# RENEE CRAFTS store
+# RENEE CRAFTS

-Link to back-end repo:
-[Click here](git@github.com:maggiekami/capstone-server.git) to see the back-end repo.
+[Click here](https://github.com/maggiekami/capstone-server) to see the back-end repo.

 ## Description